 Armed with this knowledge, complete an internet search for “[your motherboard manufacturer + model] bios update.”
-For instance, I would search for “gigabyte b75md3p bios update” for my system.
+For instance, I would search for “micro-star ms-1796 bios update” for my system.
 You should find instructions, tutorials, and if you’re lucky, even a video or two.

 Step 6: Check Your Drivers